Phillips 66 puts Alliance, Louisiana refinery up for sale - Up News Info

 Article content

-U.S. refiners have closed or sold oil processing plants as the pandemic slashed demand for gasoline and jet fuel and generated losses for the industry.
-Top auto makers are accelerating their shift to electric vehicles, signaling tougher times ahead.
+U.S. refiners have closed or sold oil processing plants as the COVID-19 pandemic slashed demand for gasoline and jet fuel, generating losses for the industry.

 Article content

+Top automakers are accelerating their shift to electric vehicles, signaling tougher times ahead.

-“The U.S. refining business in the future is going to be smaller, not bigger,” Chief Executive Officer Gregory Garland said earlier this month while laying out plans to expand its supply of components for electric car batteries and hydrogen and lower-carbon fuels.
+“The U.S. refining business in the future is going to be smaller, not bigger,” Chief Executive Officer Greg Garland said earlier this month while laying out Phillips 66’s plans to expand its supply of lower-carbon fuels and components for electric car batteries.

-Garland predicted demand for gasoline in the U.S. and Europe was at or near its peak.
-The Houston-based refiner posted a second quarter profit on strong chemical demand, but work-from-home policies and sagging fuel margins left its refining business in the red.
+Garland predicted gasoline demand in the United States and Europe was at or near its peak.
+The Houston-based refiner posted a second-quarter profit on strong chemical demand, but work-from-home policies and sagging fuel margins left its refining business in the red.

+Phillips 66’s pursuit of a buyer for the Louisiana plant continues an industry rationalization of excess capacity, said Garfield Miller, CEO of investment bank Aegis Energy Advisors.

 Falling demand amid the pandemic has forced the closure of five U.S. refineries and cut oil processing capacity by 4.5% to 18.13 million barrels per day (bpd), according to the U.S. Energy Information Administration.

-The 50-year-old Alliance refinery is located 20 miles (32 km) south of New Orleans and along the Mississippi River, where tankers dock to deliver crude oil.
+The 50-year-old Alliance refinery is located 20 miles (32 km) south of New Orleans along the Mississippi River, where ships deliver crude oil retrieve fuel.

 “We expect the marketing process to continue over the next several months,” said Phillips 66 spokesman Bernardo Fallas.
 “We will make an announcement at the appropriate time if and when an agreement has been reached with a buyer.”